 - Continued re-introduction of Concur Travel for online travel bookings - USA and Spain priority as bookings pick up.

 - On-going work to change payment and credit terms.
 Mike and Nichola wanted to use corporate cards globally, which has not been possible in some markets.

-- Phase two roll-out of the global programme to another 21 countries including Russia, Philippines and Indonesia.
+- Phase two roll-out of the global program to another 21 countries including Russia, Philippines and Indonesia.